calum-hughes/calum-hughes.github.io/_pages/research.md

 *Papers*

-- [The Elementary Theory of the 2-Category of Small Categories](https://arxiv.org/abs/2403.03647), written with Adrian Miranda, 2024. *Theory and Applications of Categories: special volume for Bill Lawvere*-to appear.
+- [The Elementary Theory of the 2-Category of Small Categories](https://arxiv.org/abs/2403.03647), written with Adrian Miranda, 2024.
+To appear in *Theory and Applications of Categories: special volume for Bill Lawvere*

 *Preprints*